-J. M. Taylor's first novel, FLASH OF EMERALD, was released in March 2004 and won the 2004 EPPIE award for Best Thriller, followed by BEHIND THE GREEN WATER, released in June, 2004.
+J. M. Taylorís first novel, FLASH OF EMERALD, was released in March 2004 and won the 2004 EPPIE award for Best Thriller, followed by BEHIND THE GREEN WATER, released in June, 2004.
 Next in queue was a second Florida suncoast action/adventure thriller, GULF WINDS, which won the Florida Writers Association 2007 Royal Palm Literary Award First Place for Mystery/Thriller (Unpublished).
 His first two novels have gone out of print, and subsequently he has reedited and published them with new titles, LOST KEY and DESERT WINDS.
 At the urging of fellow members of the 101st Airborne Association, he sidetracked a bit to publish MISSING STICKS, a fictionalized account of the Screaming Eagles of the 101st Airborne Division, their buddies and those friends and enemies they met on the ground that faithful night of June 6th, 1944.
-He is now working on sequels set during Operation Market Garden and the battle for Bastogne.
+He followed with ONE STICK AND A WACO, set during the the thrust into Holland.
+He is now working on the final novel of the trilogy set during the battle for Bastogne.

 Taylor grew up in Carolina small towns and tobacco farms but went international at an early age when, as an Army brat during the Korean Conflict, he learned the nuances of back-alley Japanese in Tokyo and mastered the fine art of winning Japanese cigarettes in the pachinko parlors.
 He also discovered his intolerance for excessive alcohol with the headaches of Kirin beer.